Lower Blepharoplasty in Brazil: the rejuvenation of the gaze begins with the lower eyelids

 Second week

 Most patients are already presentable for social activities.
 Mild residual swelling may persist but is easily disguised with sunglasses.
-Light makeup can be used after stitch removal and with medical approval.
+Light makeup can be used after suture removal and with medical approval.

 First to third month